 Because the island is big, the best ways to explore it is by renting a scooter or a car.
-We were only in Cozumel for a day so we knew we had to make the most of our time on the island.
-Prior to arriving, we rented a scooter online for 310 MXN, about (R200) a day.
+I was only in Cozumel for a day so I knew I had to make the most of my time on the island.
+Prior to arriving, I rented a scooter online for 310 MXN, about (R200) a day.

 Cozumel is one of the best destination to snorkel and dive so the possibilities of sea creatures to observe are endless.
-We were lucky to see a Star Puffer, Yellow Stingray, Giant Barracuda and Angelfish.
+I was lucky to see a Star Puffer, Yellow Stingray, Giant Barracuda and Angelfish.
 It is important to remember to not touch anything or stand on the reefs while snorkelling.
 Marine life and corals are extremely fragile and even a simple touch can damage them.

 The currents around Cozumel can be quite strong so it is important that you find out what the conditions are like where you plan to snorkel and go with someone else or a group (especially if you are a newbie).